END OF LIFE PLANNING

 Together, it is our goal to encourage individuals and their caregivers, who may have been ignored or marginalized by hospitals, nursing homes and providers in the past.
 We want to engage in Advance Care Planning.
 We want to understand the cultural and spiritual barriers that might prevent the conversations that are necessary to complete advance care documents such as Health Care Proxies.
 We also want to help facilitate the difficult conversations that can be a part of completing these documents and will provide Hudson Valley Hospice’s Advance Care Planning Workbook to help support the process.
 For those interested, HPCANYS has created an Advance Care Planning educational program using a train-the-trainer format, training individuals in the community to share information and educate others about the importance of Advance Care Planning, collaborating with Hudson Valley Hospice staff to provide the outreach and long term support of the program.

 In November 2023, with the help of HPCANYS and support from the Mother Cabrini Health Foundation, we launched Lift Up Your Voice!
 The Importance of Making Your Health Care Choices Known.
-As we continue this work in 2024, we want to partner with you to ensure that these important conversations, which will have an impact for generations to come, happen.
+Hudson Valley Hospice continued this work into 2024 and will continue to do so into the future.
+We want to partner with you to ensure that these important conversations, which will have an impact for generations to come, happen.

 Interested in hosting us for a conversation with your community about the importance of making our healthcare choices known?
-Call or email Erin Stimson, Office Manager today at (845) 240-7609 or stimsone@hvhospice.org.
+What to think about, how to have the difficult conversations, how to document your wishes and ensure your choices are honored?
+Call or email Erin Stimson today at (845) 240-7609 or email her at stimsone@hvhospice.org.

 JOIN US!